mattbertolini/liquibase-slf4j/README.md

 ## Notes
 This logger has a priority number of 5.
 If there is more than one Liquibase logger on the classpath the one with the highest priority will be used.
+The priority number can be overridden by setting the system property `com.mattbertolini.liquibase.logging.slf4j.Slf4jLogService.priority` to an integer value of your choice.

 Liquibase version 3.4.0 had an issue loading third party loggers in some situations.
 This logger may not work on that version.
-It is recommended that you upgrade to Liquibase 3.4.1 which addresses this issue.
+It is recommended to upgrade to Liquibase 3.4.1 which addresses this issue.

 ### Log Level Mappings